ERnsTL/flowd/README.md

 * Compression and decompression in XZ/LZMA2 and Brotli formats
 * Load balancing with high availability, fail-over, reconnection of output ports and programmatic switching of output ports
 * Zeroconf service publishing and browsing based on mDNS (multicast DNS) resp.
 Bonjour
-* WebSocket server and client
+* WebSocket server and client with retry on connection establishment

 Planned features: